The books of Jim should have been a dire warning... but to whom?

 The Chief opened the door and extended his arm for me to enter.
 I strolled through the large doorway and walked into a living room with incredible comforts – a couch, several large stuffed chairs, two fireplaces, and a hand-crafted hammock.

 “As you wish…” He closed the door.

 “None of this makes any sense,” I said.
 A soft echo greeted my disbelief.
 “This house is incredible given the state of the rest of the village.
 It must have taken years to assemble this.
 Stone from probably miles away.
 No way this is volcanic.
 Wood too.
 I saw forests, but not like this.
 Amazing.
 No wonder these people worshiped ‘The Jim’.
 These powers even amaze me.
 But what could cause such powers?
 I mean just a simple touch and...”
 I left the thought unfinished.

 I lay in the Hammock and the weariness of walking so far fell upon me.
 I closed my eyes to fitful dreams.
-My mind still tried to make sense of the Books of Jim.
+My nose full of the honey sweet air, I stared into the waning darkness.
+My mind consumed with making sense of the Books of Jim.

 My eyes fluttered open.
 The early morning light filtered through three large skylights in the ceiling.
 I pushed myself from the hammock and breathed in.
 An aroma filled my nostrils and smelled like nothing else I’d ever sniffed.
 My paltry description of a mixture of fresh baked bread, some kind of herb, and a hint of nutty bitterness left me wanting for more words.